cvxgrp/ls-spa-benchmark/README.md

 two experiment files can be executed with Python.
 The medium experiment generates Figure 2 in the companion paper, and the large experiment generates Figure 3 in the companion paper.

+If you use this code for research, please cite the associated paper.
 ```
 @misc{https://doi.org/10.48550/arxiv.2310.19245,
   doi = {10.48550/ARXIV.2310.19245},